jsonkao/redlining-heat/README.md

 make tempmaps  218.55s user 35.39s system 137% cpu 3:04.54 total
 ```

+These benchmarks were made before I projected everything.
+I used bilinear resampling, but it's really slow, and I could just go back to the default resampling.

 ## Instructions

 To add new cities, append them to the `CITIES` variable in the Makefile.
 Run `make check-unique` to make sure there are no duplicate cities.
 Run `make downloads`, and then `make all`.